digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

    :lines: 3-11
    :caption: Com/Acme.daml

-A file Java file is generated for the ``Attribute`` data type that defines the Java Generic class:
+The Java codegen generates a Java file with a generic class for  the ``Attribute a`` data type:

 .. code-block:: java
   :caption: com/acme/Attribute.java